-Reform UK believes that there is no requirement for additional regulation over muirburn but does note that lax enforcement of existing regulations is resulting in issues, mainly due to graziers burning large unsuitable areas, rather than the small target burning carried out by grouse moors.
+Reform UK believes that there is no requirement for additional regulation over muirburn but does note that lax enforcement of existing regulations is resulting in issues, mainly due to

 Burning vegetation in the uplands (muirburn) is an essential tool for grouse moor management, management for livestock grazing and in wildfire management and mitigation.
 Whilst it can increase biodiversity and carbon sequestration, we recognise that the appropriate management is ultimately site-dependent.